Brown Pelican – Myrtle Beach, South Carolina

 South Carolina | SC Picture Project | Horry County Photos | Brown Pelican

-The Eastern Brown Pelican is very common along the South Carolina coastline, and is the only pelican in the world that is not white.
-This beautiful bird was hanging out on at the Crazy Sister Marina in Murrells Inlet (below) and the Springmaid Pier in Myrtle Beach.
+The Eastern Brown Pelican is common along the South Carolina coastline, and is the only pelican in the world that is not white.
+These beautiful birds were hanging out on at the Crazy Sister Marina in Murrells Inlet (below) and the Springmaid Pier in Myrtle Beach.

 Brown Pelicans once nested along coastal areas from Mexico to North Carolina, but today they only nest in North Carolina, South Carolina, Florida, and Louisiana.
-The Deveaux Bank Heritage Preserve within the ACE Basin is a very popular nesting spot for the pelicans, as is Crab Bank Seabird Sanctuary in the Charleston Harbor (seen below).
+The Deveaux Bank Seabird Sanctuary within the ACE Basin is a popular nesting spot for the pelicans, as is Crab Bank Seabird Sanctuary in the Charleston Harbor (seen below).
 Be aware that Devaux is closed to the public above the high water line and Crab Bank is closed during nesting season, which lasts from March 15th through October 15th.
 The sanctuaries and their residents can be viewed from the water, however.

 Dawne recalls the day she snapped the shot above, “Clyde let me get a little closer and I believe this is his best side.
 Ready for my close up, I think is what he’s saying with this look.
 He is a beautiful bird.”

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Brown Pelican, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!